Fortuna Mining Co.

 June 3, 1916

 "The control of the Fortuna Mining company's property, located in the Bingham district and held heretofore by Simon Bamberger and associates, has been taken over by LeRoy Eccles of Ogden and a number of Salt Lake and Ogden mining men.
-The puirchase price is understood to be $250,000, the first payment has been made, the proeprty has been examined by engineers and future payments arranged for at various times that extend well into the future.
-The property adjoins the Dalton & lark group of the Bingham Mines company, the Ohio Copper and the Congor ground, controlled by Bothwell & McConaughy.
+The purchase price is understood to be $250,000, the first payment has been made, the property has been examined by engineers and future payments arranged for at various times that extend well into the future.
+The property adjoins the Dalton & Lark group of the Bingham Mines company, the Ohio Copper and the Congor ground, controlled by Bothwell & McConaughy.
 There are in the neighborhood of 12,000 feet of workings in the 150 acres of patented ground.
 The Keystone tunnel, which is along the Fortuna or Portland vein, runs for 1000 feet.
-Besides this, there are two other tunnels of approximately 2000 feet each and the mayflower tunnel of almost 3000 feet, which is driven to crosscut the formation.
+Besides this, there are two other tunnels of approximately 2000 feet each and the Mayflower tunnel of almost 3000 feet, which is driven to crosscut the formation.
 The other tunnels run with the formation.
 There are nineteen claims and fractions in the group."
-The mine had been closed down since the death of Sidney Bamberger.
+The mine had been closed down since the death of Sidney Bamberger in 1911.
 (Salt Lake Tribune, June 3, 1916; Salt Lake Mining Review, June 15, 1916)

 1918

 "Fortuna Mining & Milling Co.
 Office: Bamberger R. R. Bldg., Salt Lake City, Utah.
 Mine office: P. O. Box 123, Bingham Canyon.
 Salt Lake Co., Utah.
 Simon Bamberger, pres.; J. B. Bean, sec.; E. A. Vail, engr.
 Inc. March 10, 1904, in Utah.
 Cap., $300,000; shares $1 par; non-assessable; fully issued.
 Property: 23 claims, mainly fractional, 170 acres, adjoining the Congor in Keystone gulch.
 Mine was opened 1875 and closed 1908.
-The property is now operated under bond and lease by the Montana Bingham Cons.
+The property is now operated under bond and lease by the Montana-Bingham Cons.
 Mining Co. and is described under that title.
 The property has apex rights to six important bedded veins, of which the Mayflower and Fortuna are the. most important.
 Production: 1905-1907, under Wm.
 N. Rossberg, 16,000 tons copper-iron ore; also 4,000 tons lead ore.
 The panic of 1907 closed the mine until June, 1916.
 The bond is held by the Fortuna Mine Leasing Co., who gave option on a 75% interest to M. B. Cons.
 M. Co."
 (The Mines Handbook, Volume 13, 1920, page 1360)

 August 6, 1919

 Montana-Bingham bought the Fortuna property for a reported $277,778, plus another $10,000 to Higgins and Eccles, and 100,000 shares of Montana-Bingham stock for their interest in the Fortuna Mine Leasing company.
-(Salt Lake Herald Republican, August 6, 1919, annual report)

 ###